Powerforce00/Area1451/index.md

 # Welcome to Area 1451!

 Rules:
-1, Don't bring up politics, racism.
-- Respect other traditions.
-That's better.

-2, Patience is key.
-Be patient.
-- Interrupting, bullying going to couse ban after all...
+1, This is a duel server!
+- Only 1v1!!
+- Use "tp ffa" if you can't get over it.

-3, FFA is allowed only in designated areas!
+2, FFA is allowed only in designated areas! ☛tp ffa☚
 - Otherwise it causes > Warning > Kick > Ban.

+3, Other things which are forbidden:
+- Interrupting, spamming, bothering and other annoying things will result in a ban.

+4, Be aware about rules!!
+- They are there for better experience.